mansagills/website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 <!-- overview -->

-Learn how to manage Redis configurations in a Kubernetes environment using ConfigMaps - a powerful technique for separating configuration from your contrainer images.
+Learn how to manage Redis configurations in a Kubernetes environment using ConfigMaps - a powerful technique for separating configuration from your container images.

 # Overview